DFDLSchemas/EDIFACT/README.md

 United Nations Rules for Electronic Data Interchange for Administration, Commerce and Transport (UN/EDIFACT)
 ==========

-This GitHub repository holds DFDL schemas that model UN/EDIFACT interchanges.
+This GitHub repository holds DFDL schemas that model UN/EDIFACT interchanges (ISO 9735).

 To download the repository go to http://dfdlschemas.github.com/EDIFACT/.